HughP/MLKA/Publications/2015 - Thesis/Data Used/1. USA Use Case/O. Navajo Text Sample/ReadMe.md

 ##Brief on the Phonology and Orthography

-This summary is sourced and summarized from three resources:
+This summary is sourced and summarized from the following resources:
 * Channessian, Sirarpi, et al. 1969. _Confrence on Navajo Orthography_.
 Washington, D.C., USA: Center for Applied Linguistics, Washington D.C. http://eric.ed.gov/?id=ED044668
 * Holm, Wayne.
 1971. _Grapheme and Unit Frequencies in Navajo_ (Navajo Reading Study Progress Report 12).
 Albuquerque, New Mexico: The University of New Mexico. http://eric.ed.gov/?id=ED059806
 * McDonough, Joyce.
 2003. _The Navajo sound system_ (Studies in natural language and linguistic theory 55).
 Dordrecht; Boston: Kluwer Academic Publishers.